MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/activation-error-codes.md

 #### Possible cause

 The KMS client cannot find KMS SRV records in DNS.

 #### Resolution

 Troubleshoot network connections and DNS.
-For more information about troubleshooting such DNS-related issues, see [Common troubleshooting procedures for KMS and DNS issues](common-troubleshooting-procedures-kms-dns.md).
+For more information about how to troubleshoot such DNS-related issues, see [Common troubleshooting procedures for KMS and DNS issues](common-troubleshooting-procedures-kms-dns.md).

 ### 0xC004F074 No Key Management Service (KMS) could be contacted

-The full text of this error resembles the following:
+The full text of this errormessage  resembles the following:

 > The Software Protection Service reported that the computer could not be activated.
 No Key Management Service (KMS) could be contacted.
 Please see the Application Event Log for additional information.